snok/flake8-type-checking/README.md

 [type-checking](https://docs.python.org/3/library/typing.html#typing.TYPE_CHECKING) blocks.

 The plugin assumes that the imports you only use for type hinting *are not* required at runtime.
-When imports aren't strictly required at runtime, it means we can guard them.
+When imports aren't strictly required at runtime, it means we can guard them (or with Python 3.15+ we can make them lazy).

 Guarding imports provides 3 major benefits: